Maestro vs Appium: the benchmark

 Ready to test the Maestro way?

-Write your first test in under 5 minutes.
+Write your first test in under 5 minutes with Maestro Studio or the CLI.